keptn/keptn.github.io/content/docs/1.0.x/install/access/index.md

 ### Option 3: Expose Keptn via an Ingress

-1. **Install Keptn:** Use the Keptn CLI to install Keptn on your cluster.
+1. **Install Keptn:** Use the Helm CLI to install Keptn on your cluster.
-   If you want to install the execution plane for continuous delivery, add the flag `continuousDelivery.enabled=true`.
    ```
-   helm install keptn keptn/keptn -n keptn --version=$KeptnVersion --create-namespace --set=continuousDelivery.enabled=true
+   helm install keptn keptn/keptn -n keptn --version=$KeptnVersion --create-namespace
    ```

 1. **Install an ingress controller and create an ingress:**